peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

-This^exponent. returns not-a-number (NaN) if this object and exponent are both 0.
+This^exponent.
+Returns not-a-number (NaN) if this object and exponent are both 0.

 ### Pow